cerb/cerb.github.io/pricing/cloud.md

 Keep in mind that you'll need to provide an SSL certificate for each custom domain you use.
 We provide wildcard SSL certificates for `*.cerb.me` and the generic portal domains like `*.official.support` and `*.user.community`.

-## What if I plan to eventually switch to a site license?
+## What if I plan to eventually switch to a self-hosted license?

 We still recommend that you start with a Cerb Cloud trial, so your team can immediately get to work learning about Cerb rather than getting bogged down with installation requirements and troubleshooting.

 This also allows us to provide the highest level of assistance during your evaluation.
 We provide temporary email accounts so you can easily test incoming and outgoing messages, we've already installed the prerequisites for every plugin, etc.

-All of your Cerb Cloud configuration and data can be exported to a standalone instance of Cerb at any time.
+All of your Cerb Cloud configuration and data can be exported to a self-hosted instance of Cerb at any time.
 Once you're confident that Cerb is a good fit for your team, we're happy to help you with that migration.

 If you still need to evaluate Cerb in your own environment, you can simply [grab a copy of the project from GitHub](https://github.com/cerb/cerb-release) and follow the [installation instructions](/docs/installation).